portlandcodeschool/js-night/syllabus.md

 - Refactored reading from syllabus to resources document
 - Need to move around comments to divide up our topics
 - Saturday classes may not match up with the correct weeks
+- Topics listed in weeks 1-4 are divided into two halves per night, presume ~20 min break between

 <!-- BASIC JAVASCRIPT ONLY FOR ABOUT 4 WEEKS -->
 <!-- Low-stakes, low-risk git/ github workflow and practice -->